mhellwinkel/www.masfaaonline.org/README.md

 Edit in the host OS.
 Find the website at http://192.168.33.10:4000/

-Commit changes and push to the master branch to deploy to production.
+Commit changes and push to the gh-pages branch to deploy to production.